QuickWire/bootstrap-combobox/README.md

-#### bmiller, I hope to turn this into a "desktop combobox".
-Meaning the value won't be restricted to a list item.
-Ofcourse I still want to keep the awesome functionality.
+#### bmiller, I changed the control to work like a real "desktop combobox".
+Meaning the value returned won't be restricted to a list item.
+Ofcourse all the awesome functionality is preserved.
+Now when `clearIfNoMatch` is true, the combobox value is passed to the form control whether it matches a list item or not.

 ---
 # Bootstrap Combobox